nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

 ## Choosing the right protocol profile

 Bulk BCR and TCR targeted sequencing can be performed with a wide variety of protocols, using different library preparation methods.
-Different protocols usually use different amplification primers, UMI barcode lengths and position and will require setting different parameters.
-To ease running the pipeline on commonly used commercially available kits, we provide parameter presets as profiles.
+Different protocols usually use different amplification primers, UMI barcode lengths and position, which require different parameter setting to run Airrflow pipeline.
+To make it easier to run the pipeline on commonly used commercially available kits, we provide parameter presets as profiles.
 A full [list of protocol profiles](https://nf-co.re/airrflow/docs/usage/#supported-protocol-profiles) is available on the usage documentation page.

 You can provide a protocol profile with the `-profile` parameter, followed by other profiles, such as the container engine profile in a comma separated fashion.
 You will then usually only need to provide as additional parameters the input samplesheet, resource config file and output directory path.
 However, if you want to override any option or add additional parameters, you can provide them to the airrflow launching command as any parameters in the launch command will override the parameters in the profile.